 Challenge: The MyFuture website was created to provide a self-directed online portal to support the 4 million children and teens participating in the Boys & Girls Clubs of America.
 A messaging functionality with easy-to-use moderation features and block lists was required to drive engagement and participation in the platform.

 Result: The MyFuture platform now supports educational, creative, and entertaining live and on-demand events.
-With Stream Chat, moderators can effortlessly control the livestream chat settings and review comments flagged by the API’s robust moderation to keep conversations safe and appropriate.
+With Stream Chat, moderators can effortlessly control the livestream chat settings and review comments flagged by the API’s robust content moderation to keep conversations safe and appropriate.

 An Online Chat Solution for 4 Million Kids & Teens